 Eat Healthy Food

-The foods on your diabetes eating plan are the same foods that are good for everyone in your family!
-Try to eat foods that are low in fat, salt, and sugar and high in fiber such as beans, fruits and vegetables, and grains.
-Eating right will help you:
+The foods on your diabetes eating plan are the same ones that are good for everyone.
+Try to stick to things that are low in fat, salt, and sugar and high in fiber like beans, fruits, vegetables, and grains.

-3. Prevent heart and blood vessel disease.
+- Prevent heart and blood vessel disease

 If You Use Insulin

-- Give yourself an insulin shot as needed.
+- Give yourself an insulin shot.

 If You Don't Use Insulin